wenceorg/comp4187/site/content/lectures/mpi/live-notes.md

   simulation_](http://www.mcs.anl.gov/papers/P5347-0515.pdf), so

   {{< exercise >}}
-  Please read the introduction and up to the send of Section II.B.1 (Jacobi iteration) from that paper, we'll try and discuss the key points.
+  Please read the introduction and up to the end of Section II.B.1 (Jacobi iteration) from that paper, we'll try and discuss the key points.
   {{< /exercise >}}